Beauty is Wealth: CEO Appearance and Shareholder Value

 Scott H. C. Hsu

-This paper examines whether and how the appearance of chief executives officers (CEOs) affects shareholder value.
-We obtain a Facial Attractiveness Index of 677 CEOs from the S&P 500 companies based on their facial geometry.
-CEOs with a higher Facial Attractiveness Index are associated with better stock returns around their first days on the job and higher acquirer returns upon acquisition announcements.
-To mitigate endogeneity concerns, we compare stock returns surrounding CEO television news events with stock returns surrounding a matched sample of news article events.
-CEOs’ Facial Attractiveness Index positively affects the stock returns on the television news date, but not around the news article date.
-The findings suggest that CEO appearance matters for shareholder value and provide an explanation why more attractive CEOs receive “beauty premiums” in their compensation.
+This paper examines whether and how the appearance of chief executives officers (CEOs) relates to shareholder value.
+We obtain a Facial Attractiveness Index of 667 CEOs based on their facial geometry.
+CEOs with a higher Facial Attractiveness Index are associated with better returns around their job announcements, and higher acquirer returns upon acquisition announcements.
+To mitigate endogeneity concerns, we compare stock returns surrounding news dates with CEOs’ images to returns surrounding news dates without CEOs’ images.
+Facial Attractiveness Index positively affects returns only around news dates with CEOs’ images.
+These findings suggest that CEO appearance matters for shareholder value.

 Keywords: CEO image, facial attractiveness, shareholder value, corporate news events

 JEL Classification: G30, G34

 Date posted: November 21, 2013 ; Last revised: December 20, 2014

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.250 seconds